anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 ### How do I configure access to my weights in remote storage?

 For models configured for public access, you simply need to add the URI of the location of the model weights in your training YAML.
 We support loading models stored on S3 (with GCS support coming soon).
 For private models, you could configure the read permissions for your Workspace to pull from the bucket holding your model weights.
-Alternatively, you could sync your model weights to your Anyscale-provided artifact storage, or even just keep it in shared storage in your workspace.
+Alternatively, you could sync your model weights to your Anyscale-provided artifact storage, or even just keep it on disk in shared storage in your workspace.
 The [Bring your own data](../../cookbooks/bring_your_own_data/README.md) cookbook, while focusing on datasets, provides in-depth detail on these options.

 ## Bring checkpoints from a previous finetuning run

 This is the use case  of multi-step fine-tuning where you want to customize the base model weights to start with or the adapter weights to continue fine-tuning on the Anyscale Platform.
 Being able to provide the custom checkpoints for the second (or later) stage of fine-tuning is just one part of the equation.
 There are a number of other considerations here (What's the right order of datasets in a 2-stage fine-tuning run?
-How do differences in context length fit in? etc) all of which are covered in our [continue_from_checkpoint](../continue_from_checkpoint/) cookbook.
+How do differences in context length fit in? etc) all of which are covered in our [continue from checkpoint](../continue_from_checkpoint/) cookbook.

 # Customizing the prompt format